 - Required Chaperones are Free (Chaperone Requirements = 8:1 ratio)

 Please schedule your field trip or in-school program at least 3 weeks in advance.
 Programs are scheduled Tuesday through Friday.
 Program fees are due at the time of your program.

-**Program fees apply on Tuesday for all school field trips and visits.
+**Program fees will apply on Tuesday and/or Free Event Days for all school field trips and visits.